mheberger/delineator/README.md

 The `delineator` package comes bundled with sample data for Iceland.
 To test the package, run the following to delineate a watershed in Iceldand (the Ölfusá River where it crosses Route 1).
 You can use the `delineate` command from the command line and pass the latitude and longitude of a single *point*, the watershed outlet.
+(You can also find the watersheds for many outlets in a CSV file – see the docs for more info.)

 ```bash
 delineate --point 63.938 -21.004